2 Key Reasons People Practice Yoga

 These things seem so simple, but add a dozen or more to-dos to your list every day, and life can grow to be extraordinarily complex.
 Too overwhelming.
 Too much.
 Too often.

 Enter Savasana (Final Relaxation Pose).
-Savasana provides the space to understand that we are enough and we do enough, and it gives us permission to just be and breathe.
+Savasana provides the space to understand that we are enough and we do enough, and it gives us permission to be and breathe in the moment.
 It’s the No. 1 pose I recommend to help manage stress, feel better and sleep better.

-Whether you practice it at the end of a yoga class or on its own, the benefits of this pose is worth the time it takes.
-It shows you how you can feel and think when you are in a state of relaxation, much different from the constant state of doing most of us are used to.
+Whether you practice it at the end of a yoga class or on its own, the massive benefits of this pose are worth the time it takes.
+Savasana shows you how you can feel and think when you are in a state of relaxation, much different from the constant doing most of us are used to.

 Practice It: Savasana (Final Relaxation Pose)

-Begin by lying on the ground with legs extended and feet hip-distance apart.
+Begin by lying on the ground with your legs extended and at least hip-distance apart.

-Bring your arms a few inches from your torso and turn your palms skyward.
+Bring your arms a few inches from your torso and turn your palms up.

-Stay here for five to 10 minutes, longer if you have the time today.
+Stay in this pose for five to 10 minutes, longer if you have the time today.

 Reawaken quietly by bringing sensation to your fingers and toes.
 Circle your wrists and ankles.
 Turn your head from side to side.